 Parents now have access to an increasing number of resources designed to help them care for their children, including a variety of websites, daytime TV shows, books and magazines.
 However, it’s important to understand the difference between what those …Click here to continue reading

 It is hard to believe that 2012 is almost over and the holidays are right around the corner.
 This is typically a season when families give and receive a lot of gifts.
-As someone who works in injury prevention, I know this is also a time when children are at an increased risk …Continue reading →
+As someone who works in injury prevention, I know this is also a time when children are at an increased risk …Click here to continue reading

 As a mom, I know how fun and exciting Halloween can be for children.
 But as a pediatrician, I also know how important it is for parents to be involved in helping older children stay safe while trick-or-treating.

 In the following video, I share what I think parents should know before letting their kids go out trick-or-treating:

 In the past 40 years, there’s been a big improvement in the survival rate of kids with cancer and blood disorders, and that’s due to one thing: Research.
 Today two of our doctors, Sam Milanovich, MD, and Julie Talano, MD, received grants from the Hyundai Hope on Wheels program.

 I was so proud to honor them, because I know it’s through research that we learn how to improve treatment and enhance quality of life for our patients.
 Watch highlights from today’s press conference: …Click here to continue reading

 Many families are preparing for school and fall sports.
 As part of these preparations, you might be arranging physicals for your kids.
 During the exam, your child’s doctor may tell you he or she has signs of scoliosis.